bpbond/srdb/README.md

 # srdb

 Global soil respiration database
-Last data update: 12 October 2024
+Last data update: 03 May 2025

 ## About